sparkfun/SparkFun_GNSS_Flex_System/flex_boards/SparkPNT_GNSS_Flex_Module_LG290P/docs/hardware_overview.md

 === "Reset"
 	This pin can be used to reset the LG290P module if it enters an abnormal state.
-To reset the GNSS module, the pin must be low for more than 100ms.
+To reset the GNSS receiver, the pin must be low for more than 100ms.

 	<figure markdown>